mauromereu/audoku/README.md

 ```

-Audoku can also provide a way to check if your call to an endpoint is missing any field, parameter or header.
+Audoku can also provide a way to check if your call to an endpoint is missing any fields, parameters or headers.
-To do so you have to set the audoku field to "report", as in this example http://example.com/books?myfield=200&price=3$&author=kafka&year=last&audoku=report
+To do that you have to set the *audoku* field to "report", as in this example http://example.com/books?myfield=200&price=3$&author=kafka&year=last&audoku=report
 and you'll get the following JSON